This article will help you to find the optimal hardware for your 3D scanning and postprocessing.

 We don’t recommend AMD processors.
 Our customers have reported that AMD-based systems occasionally show the error message “KMP_AFFINITY” and don’t allow 3D scanning.
 If you’re considering a new PC, we strongly recommend one with an Intel processor.

-- You’ll need 12 GB of RAM for postprocessing projects captured with Artec Eva and 18 GB for projects captured with Artec Spider or Space Spider.
+- You’ll need 12 GB of RAM for postprocessing projects captured with Artec Eva and 18 GB for projects captured with Artec Spider or Space Spider and at least 32 GB for projects captured with Artec Leo.

 - The general rule is that for reasonably fast post-processing, your RAM capacity should be three times the size of your project.